dkleva/bareos/docs/manuals/en/new_main_reference/source/restore.rst

 **restore** command will be unable to find any files to restore.
 Bareos will ask if you want to restore all of them or if you want to use a regular expression to restore only a selection while reading media.
-See :ref:`FileRegex option FileRegex` and below for more details on this.
+See :ref:`FileRegex FileRegex option` and below for more details on this.

 Within the Console program, after entering the **restore** command, you